BlueByteSystemsInc/Blue-Byte-Systems-Inc-Help-Center/src/pdmpublishersolidworks_annotations.md

 Select **Popout in separate window** when the task-pane width is too narrow for detailed annotation editing.

-For the shared annotation concepts and SQL-backed text, see [Annotation Text](pdmpublisher-annotations/annotation-text.md) and [SQL Query Placeholders](pdmpublisher-annotations/sql-query-placeholders.md).
+For the PDM task version of this workspace, see [Annotations Task Page](annotations.md).